naghamo/COOK-E-Multi-Agent/examples/example4.md

 ## Input Prompt
-(postive food request but there is no possible solution with the given budget or even close to it)
+(positive food request but there is no possible solution with the given budget or even close to it)

 "I want to make burger for 3 people with delivery under 50 nis"